santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 You throw a seed to a point 30ft. from you.
 Grasping weeds and vines sprout from the ground in a 10-foot radius starting from the seed.
 For the duration, these plants turn the ground in the area into difficult terrain for creatures other than you.

-A creature in the area when you cast the technic must succeed on a Strength saving throw or be restrained by the entangling plants until the technic ends.
+A creature in the area (Except you) when you cast the technic must succeed on a Strength saving throw or be restrained by the entangling plants until the technic ends.
 A creature restrained by the plants can use its action to make a Strength check against your spell save DC.
 On a success, it frees itself.

 If you loose concentration or the technic ends all creatures are set free, but the plants live for a day before drying up and dying.